Tooppa/pokemon-trainer/README.md

 Firstly the app asks you to input your trainer name.
 This name can be used later to 'log-in' to your previous account.

+![screenshot-login]

 If you have already logged in previously, You are redirected immidiately to the trainer page.

-After you have entered your name, you are presented with the trainer page.

 In the trainer page you can view your pokemon collection which starts empty.

+![screenshot-trainer]

 From the header you can go to catalogue page where you can see all of the pokemons.

+The catalogue consists of 24 pages which each show 48 pokemons.

+You can go trough the pages by using the plus and minus buttons on top and under the red catalogue.

-By clicking on a pokemon you can add it to your collection.
+Also by clicking on a pokemon you can add it to your collection.

+![screenshot-catalogue]

 <p align="right">(<a href="#top">back to top</a>)</p>